-Document Accessibility Day: Use Cases, Practical Knowledge, Tools
+Document Accessibility Day: Case Studies, Practical Knowledge, Tools

 Axes4 day logo und illustration von Berlin skyline